ibbles/StrictAliasing/README.md

 write through `i`.
 The ticket report submitter had called `write_write_read` with the same pointer passed to both parameters and got unexpected results.

-The reason why the aliasing is legal and the reodering illegal is because of the `stored value` part of the standard text along with the fact that memory returned by `malloc` is untyped.
+The reason why the aliasing is legal and the reordering illegal is because of the `stored value` part of the standard text along with the fact that memory returned by `malloc` is untyped.
 The submitter had done the following: